muhammadmueenarif/Ubunto-Linux-Commands/readme.txt

 12. Clear
 to clear the terminal.
 We can also use the ctrl+l command.
-It does not really clear because when we scroll top, we can see previous commands there on screen, Ctrl + U to clear everything from left of the cursor.
+It does not really clear because when we scroll top, we can see previous commands there on screen,

+Ctrl + U to clear everything from left of the cursor.

 Ctrl +K to clear everything from right side of cursor.
 Reset command.

+13. Whatis
+it give us one line description of the command.
+Like whatis reset will tell about reset command, Whatis history.

+Help cd.
+Will give us all details about cd commands.
+Man cd will give detailed info about cd command.
+Man pwd will give about pwd command and so on.

+If we forget command and write hi and press tab button 2 times then it will show commands starting with hi. history Apropos his, this will show all similar commands with his.